 Regarding kids, that’s your call of course.
 If they’re super young and you’re going to need to stop a lot for them, or they walk super slow I would not recommend bringing your kid(s) on these group hikes.
 You’re welcome to try to see how they do but there are lots of other groups you’d probably be happier in like this Meetup.
 If your kids are into hiking and you think they can manage the terrain we plan to tackle though, we’d love to have them come along!

-Some hikes may have costs required to access the trail, like taking the gondola up Grouse Mountain, or taking the ferry to an island destination, but we will not charge you anything aside from a reasonable portion of the gas and a little extra for wear and tear and/or their time if they’re going out of their way to pick you up.
+Some hikes may have costs required to access the trail, like taking the gondola up Grouse Mountain, or taking the ferry to an island destination, but members are not permitted to charge you anything aside from a reasonable portion of the gas and a little extra for wear and tear and/or their time if they’re going out of their way to pick you up.

 Be respectful, responsible and safe.
 And have fun!
-While we will do our best to ensure you have all the necessary information to prepare yourself, Hikes Near Vancouver is not responsible for your safety.
+While hike organizers are encouraged to do their best to ensure you have all the necessary information to prepare yourself, Hikes Near Vancouver nor any hike organizer, are responsible for your safety.
 Read below for safety precautions.
 All hikers are expected to hike in a buddy system, stay with the group and look out for one another.
-This is purely the organization of a social get-together to share with each other our mutual interest in outdoor adventure.
+Group Hikes Near Vancouver is purely the organization of a social get-together to share with each other our mutual interest in outdoor adventure.
 Anyone reported being unsafe or inappropriate in any way will be immediately removed and banned from the group.

 No one expects to get lost or be trapped in the wilderness overnight or longer.
 Always carry these 10 Essentials:

 Flashlight or headlamp with extra batteries.
 Bring a small LED light as emergency back-up.
 Lack of light is the most common reason hikers need to call Search and Rescue.

 Whistle (North Shore Rescue recommends the Fox 40 whistler with a lanyard).